 California may not require bail for most criminal suspects

-Ato Walker, who says he was adversely affected by the current bail system, poses outside his home Monday, April 3, 2017, in San Jose, Calif.
 California could dramatically change the way it pressures criminal defendants to show up for court, doing away with monetary bail for most and taking income into account for others to ensure poor suspects get an equal shot at freedom.
+Instead of requiring suspects to post bail, county officials would decide whether to release them based on their risk to public safety and would use jail alternatives like home detention or monitoring bracelets that track their locations.

 Add your comments below